I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changerreinitializeunit.md

 ## -remarks
 <p>This routine is required.</p>

 <p><b>ChangerReinitializeUnit</b> causes the changer to recalibrate its transport element.
 Depending on the changer, this may return the transport to a "home" position.
 The changer class driver typically calls <b>ChangerReinitializeUnit</b> after the changer has been powered on or a calling application has initiated a recovery operation.
-The CHANGER_DEVICE_REINITIALIZE_CAPABLE flag in <b>Features0</b> of <a href="https://msdn.microsoft.com/library/windows/hardware/ff554979">GET_CHANGER_PARAMETERS</a> indicates whether the changer's transport supports recalibration in those circumstances.</p>

-<p>The changer class driver checks the input buffer length in the I/O stack location before calling <b>ChangerReinitializeUnit</b>. <i>Irp</i><b>-&gt;SystemBuffer</b> points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551457">CHANGER_ELEMENT</a> structure that indicates the element to recalibrate. </p>

-<p><b>ChangerReinitializeUnit</b> builds an SRB with a CDB to position the transport element and sends it to the system port driver.</p>

-<p><b>ChangerReinitializeUnit</b> sets the <b>Information</b> field in the I/O status block to <b>sizeof</b>(CHANGER_ELEMENT) before returning to the changer class driver.</p>

-<p>This routine is required.</p>

-<p><b>ChangerReinitializeUnit</b> causes the changer to recalibrate its transport element.
-Depending on the changer, this may return the transport to a "home" position.
-The changer class driver typically calls <b>ChangerReinitializeUnit</b> after the changer has been powered on or a calling application has initiated a recovery operation.
-The CHANGER_DEVICE_REINITIALIZE_CAPABLE flag in <b>Features0</b> of <a href="https://msdn.microsoft.com/library/windows/hardware/ff554979">GET_CHANGER_PARAMETERS</a> indicates whether the changer's transport supports recalibration in those circumstances.</p>
+The CHANGER_DEVICE_REINITIALIZE_CAPABLE flag in <b>Features0</b> of <a href="..\ntddchgr\ns-ntddchgr--get-changer-parameters.md">GET_CHANGER_PARAMETERS</a> indicates whether the changer's transport supports recalibration in those circumstances.</p>

-<p>The changer class driver checks the input buffer length in the I/O stack location before calling <b>ChangerReinitializeUnit</b>. <i>Irp</i><b>-&gt;SystemBuffer</b> points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551457">CHANGER_ELEMENT</a> structure that indicates the element to recalibrate. </p>
+<p>The changer class driver checks the input buffer length in the I/O stack location before calling <b>ChangerReinitializeUnit</b>. <i>Irp</i><b>-&gt;SystemBuffer</b> points to a <a href="..\ntddchgr\ns-ntddchgr--changer-element.md">CHANGER_ELEMENT</a> structure that indicates the element to recalibrate. </p>

 <p><b>ChangerReinitializeUnit</b> builds an SRB with a CDB to position the transport element and sends it to the system port driver.</p>